 TransactionMemory.
 If any of these are set,

 TransactionMemorycannot be set (see Parameters incompatible with TransactionMemory), and the data node's transaction memory is determined as it was previous to NDB 8.0.19.Note

 TransactionMemoryand any of these parameters concurrently in the

 TransactionMemoryis set, this value is used for determining transaction memory.

-TransactionMemorycannot be set if any of the incompatible deprecated parameters mentioned in the previous item have also been set.
+TransactionMemorycannot be set if any of the incompatible parameters mentioned in the previous item have also been set.